alan890104/go-clean-architecture/README.md

-# Go Clean Architecture (Bookstore)
+# Go Clean Architecture (Library)

 ## Description

-This repo aims to implement the Clean Architecture in Go by an bookstore example.
+This repo aims to implement the Clean Architecture in Go by an library example.
 This project is inspired by the [go-clean-arch](https://github.com/bxcodec/go-clean-arch) and [go-backend-clean-architecture](https://amitshekhar.me/blog/go-backend-clean-architecture).
 The implementation includes the following features:

 1. **Domain Driven Design** (DDD)
 2. **Dependency Injection** (DI)